leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: blurringofvision-symptoms_signs-miscellaneous
 - Why is my vision blurry?
+- I can't see
+- Why is my eye blur
 - Why is my vision poor?
 - What is the most common cause of blurry vision?
 - I cannot see well.